 As an example, the category might be “TREES”, and in response, you may say “Oak”, “Pine”, “Willow”, “Cedar” and so on.

-After you think you are done with the current category, press the “Enter” key and you will see a message informing you to take a break.Press the spacebar to continue.
+After you think you are done with the current category, press the “Enter” key and you will see a message informing you of the time delay.

+Once the delay elapses, a new category will appear.

+Press the spacebar to continue.

 Screen4:

-Use the break to catch your breath before the next trial and follow the instructions.
-A new category will be presented, and you will repeat the process.
+You will receive a point for each unique item you recall for each category; repetitions will not receive a score.

 You can repeat words between categories.
 For example, you might have said “Apple” in response to the category “TREES” and then said that word again in response to the category “TYPES OF PIE”.

 Press the spacebar to continue.

 Screen5: